Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/temperature_logger_multisensor.ino/README.md

 * TSL2561 (illuminance)

-* ADT7420 (precision temperature, but inferior to TMP117A)
+* ADT7420 (precision temperature, up to 4 sensors, no address overlap with TMP117 allowed, inferior to TMP117A)

 This firmware is more complicated and requires selecting sensor code by uncommenting '#define' statements in the C source code.
 The resulting firmware then detects the selected